Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

   - The pre-compiled shader list has been optimized for boot time enhancement.
   - Support for the Evas GL capability test has been added.
 - SDL
-  - Support for OpenGL® ES has been added.
+  - Support for OpenGL ES has been added.
   - The support indicator widget has been added.
   - The enhancement window rotation feature has been added.